-Teachers and students may submit MiniPlays to Constellation Stage & Screen for consideration through January 20, 2023.
+Teachers and students may submit MiniPlays to Constellation Stage & Screen for consideration through January 26, 2024.

-Submissions for the 2022-2023 MiniPlays Festival must:
+Submissions for the 2023-2024 MiniPlays Showcase must:

-- Include the student's name, age, school, teacher, grade level, and email or phone number on the first page - Be 5 to 10 pages long - Fit within the theme "teamwork" - Require no more than four actors to play all roles
+- Include the student's name, age, school, teacher, grade level, and email or phone number on the first page - Be 5 to 10 pages long - Fit within the theme Embracing Change - Require no more than four actors to play all roles

-MiniPlays may be emailed to constellationminiplays@gmail.com at any time through January 20, 2023.
+MiniPlays may be emailed to nel@seeconstellation.org at any time through January 26, 2024.
 Please submit either a .pdf or .docx (Microsoft Word) file.

-Printed or handwritten MiniPlays may be sent by mail or dropped off in person between January 9 and January 20, 2023 at the Waldron Arts Center between 12 p.m. and 5 p.m. (address below).
+Printed or handwritten MiniPlays may be sent by mail or dropped off in person by January 26, 2024 at the Waldron Arts Center.
+Please make in-person drop offs during box office hours: Wednesdays-Fridays between 12 p.m. and 5 p.m. (address below).

-Constellation Stage & Screen

-Waldron Arts Center 122 S. Walnut Street Bloomington, Indiana 47404
+Constellation Stage & Screen Waldron Arts Center 122 S. Walnut Street Bloomington, Indiana 47404